DanGould/code-bitcoin-csharp/README.md

 ```
 >❔: If you run this program, is the WalletInputFormat sk logged the same?

-# Load up this "wallet" ₿🤑
+# Load up this "wallet" 🤑

 > ‼️ : The following parts of this guide include live transactions on the bitcoin network.
-If you send funds to the wrong place, you will have to backtrack. **Don't run the program unless you understand where funds are going.
-Ask for help 🆘**
+If you send funds to the wrong place, you will have to backtrack. **Don't run the program unless you understand where funds are going.** Ask for help.

 Copy down your newly found address.
-Enter it on [this bitcoin faucet]("https://coinfaucet.eu/en/btc-testnet/") to get free bits for testing.
-Probably around0.005TBTC depending on the day. [backup faucet]("http://bitcoinfaucet.uo1.net/")
+Enter it on [this bitcoin faucet](https://coinfaucet.eu/en/btc-testnet/) to get free bits for testing.
+Probably around 0.005TBTC depending on the day. [backup faucet](http://bitcoinfaucet.uo1.net/)

-Search your **receive address** or **transactionId** (txId) on a [block explorer]("https://testnet.smartbit.com.au/") to view the tx network status.
+Search your **receive address** or **transactionId** (txId) on a [block explorer](https://testnet.smartbit.com.au/) to view the tx network status.
 Now we're going to need some network connectivity.

 > Who has a bitcoin node installed on their machine?